 The best part – each serving can be flavored to suit whatever you’re cooking.
 You can buy one head of cauliflower and potentially end up with three entirely different flavored meals:

-- roasted garlic, butter salt and pepper for roasted garlic Alfredo
+- roasted garlic, butter, salt, and pepper for roasted garlic cauliflower Alfredo sauce

 - garlic and dried Italian seasoning for Italian dishes